 CRITERION DESCRIPTION Financial Adjusted Net Income The Adjusted Net Income criterion calculation starts with an LHA's Net Income and subtracts Depreciation, GASB 45 (Retirement Costs), GASB 68 (Retirement Costs), Extraordinary Maintenance (maintenance expense outside of routine/ordinary expenses), and Equipment Purchases - Non Capitalized.
 This Adjusted Net Income amount is then divided by the Total Expenses of the LHA.
 If this Adjusted Net Income amount is positive, it means underspending and if it is negative it means overspending.
-Underspending Rating: "No Findings": 0 to 9.9% "Operational Guidance": 10 to 14.9% "Corrective Action": 15% or higher Overspending Rating: • "No Findings": 0 to -4.9% • "Operational Cuidenes": 50/ to 0.00/ "Operational Guidance": -5% to -9.9% "Corrective Action": -10% or below Operating Reserves Current Operating Reserve as a percentage of total maximum reserve level.
+Underspending Rating: "No Findings": 0 to 9.9% "Coperational Guidance": 10 to 14.9% "Corrective Action": 15% or higher Overspending Rating: "No Findings": 0 to -4.9% "Operational Guidance": -5% to -9.9% "Corrective Action": -10% or below Operating Reserves Current Operating Reserve as a percentage of total maximum reserve level.
 Appropriate reserve level is buffer against any unforeseen events or expenditures.
-Capital Planning Capital Improvement Plan (CIP) Submitted Housing authorities are required to submit a five-year capital plan every year.
-"No Findings" =Submitted on time and no modifications required or modifications made within 45 days.
-"Operational Guidance" =Up to 45 days late and no modifications required or modifications made within 45 days.
-"Corrective Action" =More than 45 days late or modifications required and not completed within 45 days.
-Capital Spending Under the Formula Funding Program (FF), authorities receive undesignated funds to spend on projects in their Capital Improvement Plan.
+Capital Planning Capital Spending Under the Formula Funding Program (FF), authorities receive undesignated funds to spend on projects in their Capital Improvement Plan.
 They are rated on the percentage of available funds they have spent over a three-year period • "No Findings" = at least 80% • "Operational Guidance" = At least 50% • "Corrective Action" = Less than 50%